 In complex cases, child protection workers should participate in ongoing case discussions with the Family Consultant, the judicial officer or the Independent Children’s Lawyer, where necessary, to resolve issues and assist the Family Court to make appropriate orders.

-Communities supports a client to apply for a parenting order where there are ongoing child protection concerns
+The Department supports a client to apply for a parenting order where there are ongoing child protection concerns

 In addition to providing a letter/report, the child protection worker must also participate in proceedings as required or ordered by the Family Court.
-Where necessary, the child protection worker must be available to attend the first court appearance in the Family Court, or provide a written report to the Family Court stating Communities' position (including contact and care arrangements).
+Where necessary, the child protection worker must be available to attend the first court appearance in the Family Court, or provide a written report to the Family Court stating our position (including contact and care arrangements).

 Child protection workers need to follow up to check that an application has been made.
 If the application has not been made, they should consider whether statutory protection action and/or family support may be required.

-Communities must maintain case management at least until an interim parenting order is granted.
+The Department must maintain case management at least until an interim parenting order is granted.
 If safety issues have been addressed the case may closed and the Family Court must be advised.
 Where child protection workers are concerned about lengthy resolution of Family Court matters, they should contact the allocated Family Consultant at the Family Court.

 Child protection workers may need to share relevant information with the Family Court when we become aware that a parent or family member that we have had significant historical concerns is applying for a Family Court parenting order.